Russia's war on Ukraine latest: Allies pledge modern tanks to Ukraine | Law-Order

 * The key to providing tanks was speed and sufficient numbers, President Zelenskiy said; he's also spoken to NATO and called for supplies of long-range missiles and aircraft to add to the commitment of tanks by the United States and Germany. * Germany's decision paves the way for other countries such as Poland, Spain, Finland, the Netherlands and Norway to supply some of their Leopard tanks to Ukraine, going some way towards delivering the hundreds of tanks that Ukraine says it needs.

-* It may take many months for the powerful U.S. tanks that President Biden agreed to send to Ukraine to reach their destination, the White House said. * Russia reacted with fury to Germany's decision to approve delivery of Leopard 2 tanks to Ukraine, saying Berlin was abandoning its "historical responsibility to Russia" arising from Nazi crimes in World War Two.
+* It may take many months for the powerful U.S. tanks that President Biden agreed to send to Ukraine to reach their destination, the White House said. * Russia reacted with fury to Germany's decision to approve delivery of the Leopard 2 tanks, saying Berlin was abandoning its "historical responsibility to Russia" arising from Nazi crimes in World War Two.

 * Russia's ambassador in Washington said deliveries of U.S. tanks would be "another blatant provocation".
 FIGHTING

-* The head of the Russian-controlled part of Ukraine's Donetsk region said units of the Wagner contract militia were advancing in the town of Bakhmut and a senior Ukrainian official said fighting there and in a second town was growing fiercer. * The Kyiv government acknowledged its forces had withdrawn from Soledar, a small salt-mining town near Bakhmut that Russia claimed to capture more than a week ago, its biggest gain for more than six months.
+* The head of the Russian-controlled part of Ukraine's Donetsk region said units of the Wagner contract militia were advancing in the town of Bakhmut and a senior Ukrainian official said fighting there and in a second town was growing fiercer. * Ukraine acknowledged its forces had withdrawn from Soledar, a salt-mining town near Bakhmut that Russia said it o captured more than a week ago, its biggest gain for more than six months.

 * Reuters was not able to verify battlefield reports.
 DIPLOMACY